workspace-utils

 Setup Your Scripts

-First, add workspace-utils scripts to your root package.json
+First, add workspace-utils scripts to your root package.json:

 {